-Microsoft president Brad Smith has said that the Trump administration’s apathy for multilateralism explains why it is yet to sign up to a new global agreement on cyber security.
+Microsoft president Brad Smith has said the Trump administration’s apathy for multilateralism explains why it is refusing to sign up to a new global agreement on cyber warfare.

 Smith’s proposals for a “Digital Geneva Convention” were incorporated by the French President Emmanuel Macron into the “Paris Call for Trust and Security in Cyberspace” at the annual UN Internet Governance Forum last November.